nuuuwan/lk_parliament_docs/tests/data/en.md

     5. Subject to the provisions of subsection (4), an appointed member of the Revenue Management Committee shall serve on such Committee for a period of three years and shall be eligible for reappointment.
     6. The functions of the Revenue Management Committee, and the manner of the classification, collection, and deposit of the revenue, refund from revenue and reporting requirements shall be as prescribed.
     7. The functions of the Revenue Management Committee shall be carried out, subject to any applicable written law, in such manner so as not to create any conflict between the Revenue Management Committee and functions being carried out by any public entity specified in paragraph ( a ) of subsection (2) of section 3.
-        - PART III
+III.
     - F ISCAL  R ESPONSIBILITY
 9. The Government shall manage its fiscal policy in an accountable, efficient, fair, transparent, and sustainable manner in line with the provisions of the Constitution, to ensure macroeconomic stability and economic growth of the country and intergenerational equity.
     - Fiscal responsibility of the Government
 10. The objectives underlying responsible fiscal management which need to be adhered to by the Government shall be as follows: -